open-sesame-escape/open-sesame-escape.github.io/content/puzzles/hidden-messages/misspellings.md

 summary: "Hide a phrase in a note by intentionally misspelling words."
 ---

-Hopefully as you create notes and other material for your escape room, you are doing some proofreading to ensure that the language is correct.
-But, sometimes you can intentionally introduce mistakes to highlight words that spell out a secret message.
+Hopefully, as you create notes and other material for your escape room, you are doing some proofreading to ensure that the language is correct.
+But, sometimes you can intentionally introduce mistakes to highlight words that add up to a secret message.
 One simple such mistake is a misspelling of a word.

 {{% example %}}